DICK FLOOD'S MUSICAL CAREER

 He had begun trying to write songs at the age of 12, but none of his ideas amounted to a hill of beans.
 As the years went by he’d practice his singing and playing out in the woods and all too often during his summers he'd play for his fellow camp counselors at Camp Carson.
 Admittedly sometimes driving them out of the room.
 Thus was the beginning of Dick Flood's country music career.

-Much much more of his story, and in much greater detail is written in his wonderful book entitled; "My Walk Among the Stars".
-Here is the link to Joe's store;
+Much, much, more of his story, and in much greater detail, is written in his wonderful book entitled "My Walk Among the Stars".

 Almost immediately upon leaving the army in 1955 Dick joined a Country group in Philadelphia known as ‘The Four Denims’.
 Along with the current Country hits the group began practicing some of Dick songs.
 The group did not get very far.
 Things just did not ‘click’.
 After months of trying, Dick left the group.

 Later in early 1956 he teamed up with an old Army buddy by the name of Billy Graves.
 This association would ‘click’, and big things were about to happen.
 The duo became known as ‘THE COUNTRY LADS’, and in December of 1956 was given a regular spot on the CBS TV's ‘THE JIMMY DEAN SHOW’.
 This program, originating out of Washington DC aired on CBS each weekday morning and was an instant hit!
 The Country Lads began to receive mail from all over the world.
 A contract with Columbia Records was signed and in late 1956 two singles were released.
 As Dick Flood himself has always said, "It was a soldier's dream come true!"